SAP-samples/cloud-dqm-sample-payloads/README.md

     * samplesAdminTasks.postman_collection.json
     * samplesEnvironment.postman_environment.json
     * samplesReverseGeo.postman_collection.json
     * Result: Three collections are added – samplesAddressCleanse, samplesAdminTasks, and samplesReverseGeo.
     Click the collection name to expand it.
 The samplesAddressCleanse has multiple folders, therefore click a folder name to expand it.
     Click one of the sample names.

 ![sample3](/images/sample3.jpg)

-An environment is also added.
-The environment combo box includes samplesEnvironment.
+An environment is also added in the top right corner.
+In the dropdown of the environment combo box, samplesEnvironment is now included.

 ![sample4](/images/sample4.jpg)

 Insert Values for Variables
 ---------------------------
 The samples come with three variables, and you will have to substitute two of them to send requests:
-* One variable applicationURL is in the post request URL for each sample.
+* One variable is the applicationURL that is in the post request URL for each sample.
-* Two variables, oauthAccessToken and base64Credentials, are in the header section for each sample.
+* The other two variables, oauthAccessToken and base64Credentials, are in the header section for each sample.
 You only need to substitute a value for one of these, depending on whether you are using OAuth or Basic authentication with our service.
 ```
 NOTE: Basic Auth is only available on SAP Cloud Platform Trial Edition
 ```